Chris-Perkins/SwiftTwitch/README.md

 ### I have my access token, now what?

-Now that you have an access token, you can provide it to the application in the following manner.
+Now that you have an access token, you can provide it to the application in the following manner:

 ```Swift
 TwitchTokenManager.shared.accessToken = "$Your_Token"
 ```

 Once this command is run, all of your API calls are now automatically authenticated!
 Now go make some API calls. :)

+### I still have questions!

+For Twitch Swift support, feel free to open up an issue.
+For API-based support, please visit [The Twitch Developer Forums](https://discuss.dev.twitch.tv/)

 ## Example Project